Reputation, Learning and Project Choice in Frictional Economies: Model

 Next, I formally define the optimal matching value function, $v_q(\pi)$, and present the necessary Bellman equation that it satisfies.

-Imagine a match between the agent with an initial reputation $\pi$ and a type-$q$ project.
+Imagine a match between the agent with an initial reputation of $\pi$ and a type-$q$ project.
 Let $\sigma_q$ represent the random exponential time of success with the unit payoff and the arrival intensity of $\lambda_q$ if $\theta=H$.
-Therefore, the matching value function $v_q(\cdot)$ is an endogenous outcome of a free boundary problem with the outside option $w$.
-In that, the agent selects an optimal stopping time $\tau$, upon which she stops backing the project, taking into account the project's success payoff and her reputation value $w$:
+Therefore, the matching value function $v_q(\cdot)$ is an endogenous outcome of a free boundary problem with the outside option of $w(\cdot)$.
+In that, the agent selects an optimal stopping time $\tau$, upon which she stops backing the project, taking into account the project's success payoff and her reputation value $w$:\footnote{Henceforth, for a random variable $X$ and an event $A$, I use the convention that $\BE[X;A] := \BE[X \mathbf{1}_A]$, where $\mathbf{1}_A$ is the indicator function of the event $A$.}

 Specifically, $\tau$ is adapted to the filtration $\bm{I}$.
 Namely, $\{\tau\leq t\}$ is $\{\pi_s: s<t\}$-measurable for every $t\in \BR_+$.